atimb/cheezburger/README.md

 HTML5 mobile web app game powered by Heroku and Salesforce

-This is an entry for [a CloudSpoke challenge](http://www.cloudspokes.com/challenges/1536).
+This is an entry for [a CloudSpokes challenge](http://www.cloudspokes.com/challenges/1536).

 Live presentation: http://cheezburger.herokuapp.com